lpenap/bash-scripts/README.md

 ## Scripts

 - [ffind.sh](ffind/) : Find files and directories in local and remote files (via ssh) with a single instruction.
+- [torrent-done.sh](transmission/) : Script to be executed by transmission when a torrent is completed.
+Sends an e-mail with the torrent info.

 ## Install
 ```